Shipping An Inoperable Vehicle With A-1 AT

 - Any specialty service requirements

-The above criteria are the most important aspects of transport that will impact the total cost, with the shipping distance being the main price indicator.
-If you’re moving an inoperable vehicle a few hundred miles, it’s going to cost far less than if you need it shipped all the way across the country.
+The above criteria are the most important aspects of transport that will impact the total cost, with the shipping distance being the leading price indicator.
+If you’re moving an inoperable vehicle a few hundred miles, it will cost far less than if you need it shipped all the way across the country.
 Here are some prices for recent salvaged and inoperable vehicle shipments we have made to give you an idea of what sort of cost to expect:

 - Salt Lake City, UT to Dallas, TX - $745